Please note: This list contains contacts only for organisations and associations that we commonly refer complaints to. The list is not exhaustive.

 - Queensland Health handles complaints about medical services.

 - Health Quality and Complaints Commission is independent from Queensland Health and also deals with consumer complaints.

 - Food Safe Production Queensland ensures food meets national safety standards.

-- The Department of Resources, Energy and Tourism has tourist complaint services which operate on an Australia-wide basis.
+- The Australian Trade Commission has tourist complaint services which operate on an Australia-wide basis.
 Visitors to Australia are covered by consumer protection laws which require all businesses to treat consumers fairly.